COVID-19 pandemic and animals: Snow leopards

 An unvaccinated 9-year-old male snow leopard at the San Diego Zoo tested positive for the coronavirus in late July 2021.
 The staff noticed the leopard had a cough and a runny nose.
 The caretakers confirmed the diagnosis with two separate stool tests.

 In other zoos, COVID-19 has killed snow leopards.
 In November 2021, three snow leopards died at a zoo in Nebraska, and in January 2022, a snow leopard died at a zoo in Illinois.

 Human–animal interaction

 Reduced human presence has the potential to bring both relief and disruption to different animal habitats.
 It may lead to more poaching of endangered wildlife.
 Wild animals have been observed relaxing their avoidance of human habitats while COVID-19 lockdowns are in effect.
 Instances have been observed of severe plagues of mice co-occurring with mouse-adapted SARS-CoV-2 virus variants circulating.
+Studies were conducted to measure the wildlife activity and human interaction where animal activity was shown to increase as human disturbance has decreased significantly.
+Some studies showed that, for example, urban birds might be highly resilient to the changes in human activity driven by the COVID-19 lockdowns.

 Decreased roadkill incidence has been reported during lockdowns, including a significant decrease in roadkill deaths for mountain lions in California.